divaprotocol/oracles/docs/Tellor.md

 # System overview

-Derivative contracts created on DIVA Protocol require one data input after expiration.
+Derivative contracts created on DIVA Protocol require one data input following expiration.
 The Tellor adapter offers DIVA Protocol users a decentralized oracle solution for outcome reporting.

->**Terminology:** As funds backing the derivative contracts are held in so-called "contingent pools", the terms "derivative" and "contingent pool" (or simply "pool") are used interchangeably.

 The key benefits of using the Tellor adapter for outcome reporting include:
 - No single point of failure as outcome reporting is decentralized and permissionless.
 - No interruption in the reporting process following disputes, eliminating the need for additional requests.
 - Option to add tips for additional reporting incentives.

-These advantages provide users with a high level of confidence in correct pool settlement.
-Please refer to the ["Risks and Mitigants"](#risks-and-mitigants) section for a comprehensive understanding of potential risks involved.
+These advantages provide users with a high level of confidence in correct settlement.
 The following sections provide and overview of the Tellor protocol, how the adapter works, and how it can be used.

+Please refer to the ["Risks and Mitigants"](#risks-and-mitigants) section for a comprehensive understanding of potential risks involved in using the Tellor adapter.

+>**Terminology:** As funds backing the derivative contracts are held in so-called "contingent pools", the terms "derivative" and "contingent pool" (or simply "pool") are used interchangeably.

 ## What is Tellor protocol